k-nuth/kth/README.md

 ## Cross-platform

-Knuth can be used in any computer architecture and operating system, the only requirement is a 64-bit system.
+Knuth can be used in any computer architecture and operating system, it only requires a 64-bit system.

 Knuth has been well tested on x86-64 processors and on the following operating systems: FreeBSD, Linux, macOS and Windows.
 However, it is not limited to these, Knuth can be used in any computer architecture and any operating system, the only requirement is a 64-bit system.